ahmedTouati/kubectl-regex/README.md

 ## Features
 🔍 Get resources by regex (Pods, Deployments, Services, ConfigMaps, CRDs, …)

-🗑 Delete resources by regex
+🗑 Delete resources by regex with confirmation

 🏷 Works with any resource supported by your cluster’s API